buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 ![Scan of the keyboard PCB](images/BuuKeeb/FinalScan.png)
 </p>

 I made sure the scale of the image matched its real life measurements by playing around with the Pixels Per Inch values.
 The next step was to trace everything that was relevant in an SVG program.
-I use [Inkscape](https://inkscape.org/), and after a few hours I made this:
+Having an SVG has a few advantages, namely that SVGs have "infinite" precision compared to images, which are limited by the number of pixels.
+That sub-pixel precision allows me to ensure everything is placed as accurately as possible.
+I use [Inkscape](https://inkscape.org/) for my SVG beeds, and after a few hours I made this:

 <p align="center">
 ![SVG version of the scan](images/BuuKeeb/SVG.png)